PuSh International Performing Arts Festival

 The PuSh International Performing Arts Festival is produced over three weeks each winter on the unceded and traditional territories of the xʷməθkʷəy̓əm, Sḵwx̱wú7mesh, and səlilwətaɬ first nations, primarily in the territory that was the seasonal and ancestral village of K’emk’emeláy, colloquially known as Vancouver, British Columbia.

-The Festival, held in January and February each year in the lower mainland remains a place for audiences to encounter work that is innovative and surprising, for artists to showcase for an international audience and for new work to emerge.
+The Festival, held in the lower mainland every January and February, remains a place for artists to present their projects to an international audience and for new, innovative work to emerge.

 The Festival showcases international, Canadian and local artists.
+It was co-founded in 2003 by Katrina Dunn and Norman Armour, and registered as a charitable organization in 2005.

 Administration

 PuSh has a collaborative leadership team: Gabrielle Martin is the Artistic Director and Annie Clarke is the Managing Director.
 Full Festival staff is listed on their website.

 Past Festivals

 2003 Foundation

 The PuSh Festival was co-founded in 2003 by Katrina Dunn of Touchstone Theatre and Norman Armour of Rumble Productions.